Micromechanics of rock damage and its recovery in cyclic loading conditions: Discussion

 The main experimental observations can be summarised as follows.
 During deformation at relatively low stress, elastic wave velocities change only slightly, volumetric strain is reversible without hysteresis, and shear strain is largely reversible but significant hysteresis is observed.
 When deformation is continued up to elevated stress, typically beyond the onset of dilatancy, both volumetric and shear deformation, as well as elastic wave velocities, exhibit hysteresis.
 When load is removed, small residual permanent changes exist (net dilation, shear strain and velocity drop), and recover logarithmically with time under hydrostatic conditions.
 When the samples are re-loaded up to differential stresses lower than any previous maximum, shear strain and elastic wave velocities exhibit hysteresis, but no further permanent change is recorded and the re-loading paths all overlap.
 The small irrecoverable changes in elastic wave velocity (and associated anisotropy) become larger during hydrostatic decompression.

 The stress-strain behaviour observed here is identical to the results of \citet{zoback75b}, and their interpretation in terms of coupled grain boundary friction and microcrack opening (a qualitative description of what became later the ``wing crack'' model, originated by \citet{brace66b}) remains largely valid in the light of complementary measurements of elastic wave velocities, including those from previous authors \citep{holcomb81,passelegue18b}.
-During loading, additional elastic compliance arises from open microcracks preferentially oriented along the compression axis, while inelastic axial (shear) strain comes from slip along preexisting interfaces, most likely grain boundaries.
+During loading, the decrease in elastic moduli is interpreted as the opening microcracks preferentially oriented along the compression axis (consistent with the anisotropic decrease in wave velocities), while inelastic axial (shear) strain may be attributed to slip along preexisting interfaces, most likely grain boundaries.